 Your post-op restrictions are only temporary.
 It will get better!

-The reason behind post-op bathing restrictions is to ensure your incision wounds do not get wet.
+The reason behind post-op bathing restrictions is to ensure your breast implant incision wounds do not get wet.
 When they're new and haven't yet started to heal shut there's an infection risk if anything gets in to the wound.

 You're going to need to be patient to get through the early days of recovery.
 Give yourself a break, take it easy... and have a packet of baby wipes handy (but don't use them on your incision sites)!